From micromobility and cybersecurity to environment monitoring, startups in these areas are making cities more efficient, sustainable, and resilient.

-Although the concept has been around for more than a decade, progress towards smart cities has been slow.
+The concept of smart cities has been around for over a decade, but progress toward fully integrated smart cities has been slow.

-This market map includes private, active companies only and is not meant to be exhaustive of companies in the space.
-Categories are not mutually exclusive and companies are categorized according to primary use case.
+This market map consists of private, active companies only and is not meant to be exhaustive of the space.
+Categories are not mutually exclusive, and companies are mapped according to primary use case.

 Please click to enlarge.